Fasibru/Eisenhower_Project_Managemet/README.md

 Caveat: This repo is a fully working web app but since it is also a tool for me to learn and try out different technologies you should not be surprised to see inconsistencies like mainly using ES6 but sometimes also ES5, or using react class components but trying react hooks as well and so on.
-The app was developed with/for Chrome and I already encountered problems with Safari but those will be tackled in the future.
-CSS prefixing isn't included yet either.

 # JATLA Project Management

-Looking at the title you might think 'Probably that's just another todo list app.' and to be honest as of now there are not a lot of arguments I can bring to the table to proof you wrong.
-Nevertheless maybe you will change your mind sometime in the future once I have all my ideas implemented because as the title suggests this repo is about project management, not only todo task handling.
-As of August 2019 for individual users you can add/edit/remove tasks, assign a priority, change the status to completed and filter on that, filter on the date the tasks where created and perform an instant search on the task title and description.
-I see this evolving to a real project management tool once the following capabilities are implemented:

-* ~~User accounts~~ (basic implementation done August 2019)
-* User roles like team/project lead or member
-* Different permissions for different user roles
-* Assign multiple users to a task and only those can see the task in the app (and probably the team lead as well)
-* Notification system for users if there are updates to an assigned task
-* Timeline indications for tasks including progress milestones and reminders
-* Archive/History for task updates
-* Further filters specific to user role e.g. team lead can filter for tasks of a certain team member etc.

-Probably there will be more functionalities coming to my mind during the development phase but what's listed above is what I categorize as the necessary core functionalities.

-One more word on setting the priorities of tasks: In the app you can assign categories A-D to a task and this approach is somewhat based on the Eisenhower Matrix.
-This time management technique should help you focusing on the important tasks although I think that tasks in the last category D are not necessarily to be dropped.
-You can read a short description on [Wikipedia](https://en.wikipedia.org/wiki/Time_management#The_Eisenhower_Method).
+Basic project management tool with user accounts and task management loosely based on the [Eisenhower Matrix](https://en.wikipedia.org/wiki/Time_management#The_Eisenhower_Method).

 ## Technologies
 This web app is based on the MERN stack and by now written in TypeScript.
 The main dependencies used are: